nilscox/cah/README.md

 }
 ```

-- id: The answer's id
+- id: the answer's id
-- question: The question to which the player answered
+- question: the question to which the player answered
-- text: The final text of the question, with blanks filled with choice's
+- text: the final text of the question, with blanks filled with choice's
-- split: The final text of the question, as an array
+- split: the final text of the question, as an array
-- choices: The submitted choices
+- answers: the submitted choices
-- answered_by: The player who answered the question
+- answered_by: the player who answered the question
-- selected_by: The player who selected this choices to answer his question (the former question master)
+- selected_by: the player who selected this choices to answer his question
+(the former question master), if any

 #### Routes

 ```
 POST /api/answer
+status: 200
 returns: AnsweredQuestion
 body: {
     ids: integer[],